Disaster Preparedness for your Pets

 2. Food and water

 You will need to include enough food in your kit to last for several days.
 Canned foods last longer than dry foods so these are a good choice for our pack.
 However, they are heavy and the amount of cans needed to sustain a large dog for several days is probably too bulky and impractical to pack in a disaster kit.
 Dry food can be packed instead but be sure to pack it in heavy-duty waterproof freezer bags.
 Be sure you include bowls as well as a can opener (if using canned food).
-I prefer to use collapsible bowls, like the Petmate Silicone Travel Bowl Duo, because they are light, and collapse to less than two inches so they don’t take up a lot of space.
+I prefer to use collapsible bowls, because they are light, and collapse to less than two inches so they don’t take up a lot of space.
 You should have enough water for your pet in their disaster kit, since it may be hard to carry days worth of water consider including a water-purifying filter or iodine tablets.

 3. Toys & Treats